GamerBlue208/gamerblue208.github.io/README.md

-# gamerblue208.github.io
+# GamerBlue208.github.io

-This are the files to my [programming blog website](gamerblue208.github.io) :D
+This are the files to my [programing blog website](https://gamerblue208.github.io/) :D

 This is my logo, btw. (when the website is all done i will remake it :D)